irakones/forecasting/README.md

     for which we have forecasts for the exact same events, but this again seems unnecessarily limiting and could result in situation where we have very few days from which we draw our relative frequencies.

+To solve the first problem, we use k-means clustering to group together days where the forecasts were 'similar'.
+Future work is it use more interesting metrics than the Euclidean one to complete this clustering.

+To solve the second problem, we impute probabilties for all our examples in an 'unbiased' way by conditioning the observed forecast with the historical data.
+For example, if we have, in all our histoy, seen forecasts for A_0 to A_10, and we receive an example where we get forecasts for A_5 and A_7 on some particular day, then we 'impute' A_4 to be #(num days where A = 4) / #(num days where A<= 5) * P(A_5).